 As it's a voyage of discovery, it may not always be clear when the painting is finished.
 Sometimes I want to stop a painting mid flow, because there's a part that seems so perfect I want to preserve just that one area.
 Sometimes I don't want to stop adding, tweaking, experimenting, exploring.
 Sometimes I sit right in between, feeling I could have stopped sooner and I could have gone further, but finding that this moment is the right one.

-I almost always listen to music or have some dramatic film or TV series playing while I paint.
-The sounds, the energy, enhance the emotional landscape within, offer me something audible to dance to.
-Playing some sort sound or film, especially one that is familiar to me, also takes up a particular part of my cognitive attention, which helps me actually focus on full creation.
+I am always stimulated by music or music with story-telling while I'm working in paint.
+The sounds, the energy, the journeys enhance the emotional landscape within, offer me something audible to dance to.
+Playing sound also takes up a particular part of my cognitive attention, which helps me actually focus on full creation.
 In silence I would have more space to make logical decisions about each paint stroke.
 With the distraction, I'm a little more free to let the feelings take over.

 I have a similar experience with writing.
 I sometimes will specifically leave my home to find a busy café, or sit in a city square, or take a train, so that my eyes, ears, nose etc have lots going on, white noise almost, and that part of me that creates has free reign to put what I need to express into words.